20+ Passive Income Ideas from Millionaires

 Instead of spending time and money hiring a photographer, many bloggers, business owners, and advertisers use stock photography.
 Like me!

 Images are SO important, and that’s why it’s a good market to get into because the demand is HIGH.

 You do not need to be a professional photographer, but you do want to make sure you can take good quality photos.
 Here are some great tips on better stock photos.

 16. Get Cash Back From the Stuff You Buy Anyway

 I think one of the smartest ways to make a passive income is by using a cash back credit or credit card with rewards.
 You have to pay for food, gas, bills anyway, so why not get a percentage of that back if you can?

 My husband and I use one credit card on everything because the more you spend, the more points you accumulate.
 We pay our monthly statement off in full, so we never pay interest.

 This is FREE money.
 We use our Chase Freedom cash back credit card rewards on Christmas gifts and traveling, we made over $600 this year and had over $500 from the previous year.

-If you sign up for the Chase Freedom Credit card you get a $150 bonus if you spend $500 within the first 3 months.
+If you sign up for the Chase Freedom Credit card as we did you get a $150 bonus if you spend $500 within the first 3 months.
 That should be easy to do if you use it on everything like us.